Penrose-Library/PenroseLibrary-Web/content/pages/faculty_services.md

 ### When is the deadline?

-Both digital and (where relevant) print theses are due in the library no later than Reading Day of Spring Semester, May 13, 2020.
+Both digital and (where relevant) print theses are due in the library no later than Reading Day.
 Signed certificates of approval and non exclusive distribution licenses also must be turned in no later than this date.

 ### How do students submit digital copies?